To make innovative technology loan guarantee support available for battery storage technologies.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for California's 41st congressional district.
 Democrat.

 Length: 2 pages

-This bill was introduced on December 13, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 13, 2018, in a previous session of Congress, but it did not receive a vote.

 Jul 28, 2015

 This activity took place on a related bill, H.R.
 3263 (114th).

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, H.R.
 1742.

 H.R.
 7312 (115th) was a bill in the United States Congress.